-The Group has not early adopted the above standards, amendments to standards and interpretations in the consolidated financial statement for the year ended 31 March 2015.
-The Group will apply the above standards, amendments and interpretations from 1 April 2015, and has already commenced the assessment of the impact to the Group and is not yet in a position to state whether these would have a significant impact on its results of operations and financial position.
+The Group has not early adopted the above new standards and amendments to standards in the consolidated financial statements for the year ended 31 March 2016.
+The Group will apply the above standards and amendments from the effective accounting period, and has already commenced the assessment of the impact to the Group and is not yet in a position to state whether these would have a significant impact on its results of operations and financial position.